hjwylde/werewolf/README.md

 **The Ambiguous:**

-They could very well be allies of the village or become its enemies.
-During the game, they can change sides or characters.
+No-one knows the true nature of the Ambiguous, sometimes not even the Ambiguous themselves!

-The Ambiguous must aid their side to achieve victory.
+The Ambiguous are able to change allegiance throughout the game.

 * Devoted Servant
 * Wild-child